Squid: Long Context as a New Modality for Energy-Efficient On-Device Language Models: Related Work

-\textbf{On-device model deployment} Model deployment frameworks for on-device LLMs are critical for ensuring efficient execution across different hardware platforms.
-Dedicated frameworks like Llama.cpp \cite{gerganov_llama_cpp}, MNN \cite{proc:osdi22:walle}, PowerInfer \cite{song2023powerinfer}, ExecuTorch \cite{pytorch2023executorch}, and MediaPipe \cite{lugaresi2019mediapipe} focus on optimizing inference on local devices, supporting various hardware architectures and quantization techniques for efficiency.
-These frameworks leverage the capabilities of CPUs, GPUs, and other specialized hardware like neural processing units (NPUs) and digital signal processors (DSPs) to ensure optimal performance and resource utilization.
-Edge-cloud frameworks like MLC-LLM \cite{mlc-llm}, VLLM \cite{kwon2023efficient}, and OpenLLM \cite{OpenLLM} by BentoML enable flexible deployment options across both local devices and cloud environments, integrating advanced quantization and memory management techniques to balance computation load and maintain high throughput and efficiency.
-These strategies collectively enhance the feasibility and performance of on-device LLM deployments,catering to a wide range of applications and hardware limitations.
+\textbf{On-device model deployment}\quad Model deployment frameworks for on-device LLMs are critical for ensuring efficient execution across different hardware platforms.
+Dedicated frameworks such as Llama.cpp~\cite{gerganov_llama_cpp}, MNN~\cite{proc:osdi22:walle}, PowerInfer~\cite{song2023powerinfer}, ExecuTorch~\cite{pytorch2023executorch}, and MediaPipe~\cite{lugaresi2019mediapipe} focus on optimizing inference on local devices, supporting various hardware architectures and quantization techniques for efficiency.
+These frameworks leverage the capabilities of CPUs, GPUs, and other specialized hardware, such as neural processing units (NPUs) and digital signal processors (DSPs), to ensure optimal performance and resource utilization.
+Edge-cloud frameworks such as MLC-LLM~\cite{mlc-llm}, vLLM~\cite{kwon2023efficient}, and OpenLLM~\cite{OpenLLM} by BentoML enable flexible deployment across both local devices and cloud environments, integrating advanced quantization and memory management techniques to balance computational load and maintain high throughput and efficiency.
+These strategies collectively enhance the feasibility and performance of on-device LLM deployments, catering to a wide range of applications and hardware constraints.